-Many deer hunters use the near leg as a reference point to guide their sights up to the lower chest, before settling the pin on heart/lungs region.
+Many deer hunters use the near leg as a reference point.
+They follow it up to lower chest to settle the pin on heart/lungs region.
 If you follow the same routine with a black bear, you will miss the lungs completely.

-So far this season I’ve guided (or helped guide) 15 bowhunters, most of them first-timers for bears,” he wrote on Bowsite.com.
-“Thirteen bears were shot in the middle broadside or quartering away and died within 30 – 80 yards; two were shot in the shoulder and still going.
-One was shot last evening: ran 30 yards, walked another 20 and tipped over on video - dead in less than 10 seconds.”
+So far this season I’ve guided (or helped guide) 15 bowhunters, most of them first-timers for bears.
+13 bears shot in the middle broadside or quartering away and dead within 30 – 80 yards, 2 shot in the shoulder and still going.
+One was shot last evening: ran 30 yards, walked another 20 and tipped over on video, dead in less than 10 seconds.

-As bowhunters, we love quick recoveries.
-Nye’s approach also takes the front shoulder out of the equation.
-On a quartering away shot, follow his advice.
-On a broadside shot, creep just a hair to the left of the middle.
-This gives a little more wiggle room.
-If you pull the shot slightly right, it will likely still hit lungs and not liver.
-Remember, broadside or quartering-away are the most ethical shots on a bear.
+As bowhunters, we love those quick recoveries.
+This approach also takes the front shoulder – which is easy to flirt with on a whitetail – out of the equation.
+On a quartering away shot, I would follow Nye’s advice verbatim.
+On a broadside shot, I like to creep just a hair to the left of the middle.
+This gives me a little more wiggle room.
+If I pull the shot slightly right, it will likely still hit lungs and not liver.
+And by the way a broadside or quartering-away shoot are the only ethical bowhunting shots on a bear.